The Governing Body

 The school is controlled by what the Government calls an “Instrument of Governance” which sets out the constitution under which the school is governed by its governing body.

-Two are members of staff, Mrs Rune Duncan who is our Headteacher plus one other member of staff, Mrs Sally Harrison.
+Two are members of staff, Mrs Rune Duncan who is our Headteacher plus one other member of staff (current vacancy).

-Seven are called Foundation Governors of which four are appointed by the PCC; two by Blackburn Diocese Board of Education and the Vicar, Rev Gary Lewis.
-The Foundation Governors are Mr Peter Milston (parent of former pupil), Mr Chris Leigh, Mr Andrew Bulloch, Rev Gary Lewis and we currently have a vacancy for a PCC and DBE representative.
+Seven are called Foundation Governors of which four are appointed by the PCC; two by Blackburn Diocese Board of Education and the Vicar.

-The two parent governors are governors that parents would be most likely to see and they are Mrs Joanne Lord and Mrs Sophie Black.
+The two parent governors are governors that parents would be most likely to see and they are Mrs Sophie Black and (current vacancy).

 The governors are elected for a period of four years and they can be re-elected if they wish to stand again.